 4. Custom Design

 There are lots of differences between brick and mortar stores and online stores.
 They both come with their own benefits and drawbacks.
 When it comes to custom designs, online reigns supreme.
 Customization is one of the most important aspects of e-commerce clothing stores and it attracts customers like no other feature.
+Being a quality custom clothing label in today’s online enviroment is key to success.
 Uniqueness isn’t limited to just the design of the website, it’s also prevalent in clothing designs.

 People like having unique clothing items from their favorite clothing brand.
 Having the option of exclusive and custom designs is important if you want a loyal fanbase.
 If they like it, they’ll be clamoring to get bulk t-shirt printing in that same design before you know it.
 Nobody likes being constrained by limited options.
 If you can offer versatility to customers, they’ll keep coming back in record numbers.

 5. Supply Chain Improvements

 If you sell commercial goods, you’re obviously going to have to log transactions and give out receipts.
 This can get a bit complicated when you have an online brand.
 Products are sold all over the place and combining online sales with brick and mortar stores is a pain when you get down to the paperwork.
 Luckily, technology isn’t just improving on the side of aesthetic design, it’s also making it easier to log sales.

 Blockchains have the potential to revolutionize supply chains and make them more transparent than ever.
 They were made famous by online currencies like Bitcoin, but the potential applications for the technology are near infinite.
 Fashion brands are quickly adapting to use them.
 Blockchains can give a unique ID to every single item that is then stored on a decentralized ledger which can be distributed.
 This created an end-to-end digital history of every transaction ever made.
 Blockchain data logs everything from location to timestamp, making it ideal for checking on every transaction.